S3 method for class 'nma_dic'

 Details

-When a single nma_dic object is given, a plot of the residual deviance contribution for each data point is produced.
-For a good fitting model, each data point is expected to have a residual deviance of 1; larger values indicate data points that are fit poorly by the model.
+When a single nma_dic object is given, the default plot (type = "resdev") shows the residual deviance contribution for each data point.
+For a good fitting model, each data point is expected to have a residual deviance equal to its degrees of freedom (typically 1, except for multi-arm trials in contrast format or multinomial outcomes); larger values indicate data points that are fit poorly by the model.
+A leverage plot can be produced with type = "leverage", plotting the leverages (contributions to \(p_D\)) against the signed square root residual deviance, both standardised by the degrees of freedom.
+Contours for different DIC contribution cutoffs are also shown; points which lie outside the DIC=3 contour are generally identified as contributing to a model's poor fit.

 When two nma_dic objects are given, a "dev-dev" plot comparing the residual deviance contributions under each model is produced.
 Data points with residual deviance contributions lying on the line of equality are fit equally well under either model.
 Data points lying below the line of equality indicate better fit under the second model (y); conversely, data points lying above the line of equality indicate better fit under the first model (x).
 A common use case is to compare a standard consistency model (fitted using nma() with consistency = "consistency") with an unrelated mean effects (UME) inconsistency model (fitted using nma() with consistency = "ume"), to check for potential inconsistency.